“The art of questioning is one of the highest arts we can practice.”

 Week 1: Revisiting the Senses with a Questioning Mind

 These exercises will only work if you practice them.
 In time, combined with your background knowledge, they become the key to incredible power in observation.
+It will help to journal your observations.

-Go to your spot and look at for something familiar.
+Go to your Sit Spot and look at for something familiar.
 Look at a rock, or a bird, or a tree that you see every day at your place and then close your eyes.
 What do you see?
 Can you remember it in every detail, right down to the smallest variation in color and the subtleties of light and shadow?
 If so, then you can skip the rest of this exercise.
 If not, then try this:

 Look at a tree with a question in your mind.
 “What is the color of the bark and what shape or texture is the pattern?”
 Now close your eyes and remember the tree.
 Can you see more this time?
 I’ll bet you can, but if not keep at this until you do.
 Your eyes will actually learn to feel textures from the objects it observes.